vittvolt/fyp/README.md

 # README #

-This is the project we are going to work on!
+This the FYP project I worked on for my part.
+This Android-based project allows the DJI Phantom III to follow and track a particular object.
+The DJI SDK I used was based on the 2.4 version.